9 Best Knowledge Base Software Compared (2025 Guide)

 2. Document360

-Document360 is an extremely simple software designed for doing nothing but creating well-organized knowledge base platforms.
-The software is trusted by many leading brands such as Microsoft and Harvard University as well.
+Document360 is an extremely simple knowledge base solution, designed for doing nothing but creating well-organized knowledge base systems.
+It is trusted by many leading brands such as Microsoft and Harvard University as well.

 The cloud-based app features a beautifully minimal and clean user interface for making both private and public knowledge bases.
 It also includes an easy-to-use markdown editor.